What is the Best Anchor for Sailboats?

 Made of aluminum, the Fortress FX series was made to deliver exceptional holding power for its weight, particularly in soft mud.
 Many cruisers use it as a secondary or storm anchor, rather than primary. | |

-The Ultra is a polished stainless-steel anchor, with a concave fluke, known for its aesthetically pleasing design and top-tier performance.
+The Ultra is a polished stainless-steel anchor with a concave fluke, known for its aesthetically pleasing design and top-tier performance.
 It's expensive, but well regarded for its holding power and setting. | |

-The Viking anchor has aimed to achieve a good power to weight ratio.
-For this reason it's often used as a secondary or stern anchor. |
+The Viking anchor is a single-plate steel fluke that was designed to achieve a good power to weight ratio.
+For this reason it's often used as a secondary or stern anchor on heavier boats. |

 How to choose the "right" anchor for your boat